 “Always on” and on-demand.

 Additional modalities that accommodate specific topics, organizational needs, and learner preferences.

 As technologies (e.g., mobile apps, augmented reality, video, etc.) continue to proliferate and become more embedded at both the organizational and individual level, the number of modalities will only continue to increase.

-Dr. Hernan Murdock, CIA, CRMA, serves as the VP of Content and Programming at ACI Learning.
+Dr. Hernan Murdock, CIA, CRMA, serves in a leadership role at ACI Learning which provides multi-modal learning.
 As a certified internal auditor, risk management expert, and instructor, Dr. Murdock has seen first-hand how new training modalities have made an impact on learning.

 “One of the goals of any instructor is to reach the people who want the knowledge,” Dr. Murdock said in a recent interview.
 “With that in mind, we need to make it easy for them to connect and learn using any medium or platform that is available.”

 COVID-19 and the overnight transformation to a remote workforce that took place in early 2020 clearly has had an impact as well.